 I am free to choose what I eat, but yet I find anchovies revolting.
 I am repelled by anchovies – but not by choice.

 I choose what music I listen to.
 But ahead of listening to them, can I decide which of 2 new songs I will like most?
 (Now that would be free will!)
-But until I listen, I honestly don’t know what I which one it would be.
+But until I listen, I honestly don’t know which one it would be.

 We are heart-driven people.
 Our choices, whether we recognise it or not, are governed by desire or preference.
 We are intrinsically and inherently biased.
 Unless we have a preference, we can’t make a decision (see bigthink link below).
 And here’s the rub: we don’t get to choose what our desires or preferences are.
 We discover them.